-MoE commissions 200 CCP master trainers to train private school teachers
+MoE commissions 200 CCP Master Trainers to train private school teachers

 At the ceremony, Mrs. Appiah-Pinkrah who represented the Chief Director at the Ministry of Education disclosed that the ministry is committed to deepening the relationship and ready to support private schools in delivering quality education to all Ghanaian children within the private educational space.

-She said that these learning materials and PPEs should be judiciously shared with selected private schools across the country to promote the My First Day at School campaign in private schools.
+She said that these learning materials and PPEs should be judiciously shared to selected private schools across the country to promote My First Day at School campaign in private schools.

-Mr. Gyetuah therefore pledged the Council's support and also commitment to ensure that private schools will continue to complement the efforts of the government to deliver education to all Ghanaian children.
+Mr. Gyetuah, therefore, pledged the Council's support and also commitment to ensure that private schools will continue to complement the efforts of government to deliver education to all Ghanaian children.

 He said the council will also ensure that the targeted children in private schools will receive the learning materials and promise a comprehensive report on the distribution.